 The distinct feature is that it will attach to the mask faceplate via the suction cup.
 It is easy to remove and insert.
 However, you need to maintain at least 1.5 inches of space between the nose pocket and top edge to tie up the suction cup.

 The optical lens for the Scuba Spec 137EBP is custom-made on order.
 One downside is that you cannot use them in scuba goggles – type mask with two separate eyepieces.

 Scubapro Flux Twin Lens scuba mask is best suited for people who use optical lenses underwater.

-The striking feature of the low volume prescription lens mask is that it comes along with a robust and impact-resistant polycarbonate frame.
+The striking feature of the low volume prescription lens is that it comes along with a robust and impact-resistant polycarbonate frame.
 This feature ensures that the structure doesn’t break easily and stays tough through a great deal of use while diving.

 The hypoallergenic silicone skirt used has a double feathered edge to render utmost comfort.
 The silicone skirt also ensures a watertight seal on a diverse range of head shapes and sizes.

 The non-slip strap and buckles provide a perfect fit in addition to being easy to adjust.
 The non-slip strap also ensures that it stays in position underwater for a long time.